 I’m a night owl, which is why I’m writing this post at 1am!

 We have the deceased couple’s old dining room set too.
 One day I’d like to replace them, but I hate spending a lot of money on furniture.
 Now, show me a good power tool and I can plunk down some cash!
+(Update: I finally built my own dining table that I love!
+The tutorial is here.)

 What scares me?
 I’m not really afraid of spiders.
 I’m not afraid of snakes.
 I don’t mess with copperheads, but I think little garter snakes are cute.
 I try to pass on a natural wonder and respect for nature to my boys.
 Freaking out about a spider doesn’t help that goal.
 I think what scares me most is the thought of losing my boys.
 I have a fear of them drowning.
 They are not the best swimmers, but we’re still working on it.